bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

 ## Empty-room MEG recordings

 Empty-room MEG recordings capture the environmental and recording system's noise.

-In the context of BIDS it is RECOMMENDED to associate an empty-room recording to each experimental session (see `AssociatedEmptyRoom` field in the `*_meg.json` sidecar file).
+It is RECOMMENDED to explicitly specify which empty-room recording should be used with which experimental run(s) or session(s).
+This can be done via the [`AssociatedEmptyRoom`](SPEC_ROOT/99-appendices/14-glossary.md#associatedemptyroom-metadata) field in the `*_meg.json` sidecar files.

 Empty-room recordings may be collected once per day, where a single empty-room recording may be shared between multiple subjects and/or sessions (see example 1).
 Empty-room recordings can also be collected for each individual experimental session (see example 2).